JimmieKJ/unrealTournament/README.md

 Be sure to have [Visual Studio 2013](http://go.microsoft.com/?linkid=9832280) installed.
 You can use any desktop version of Visual Studio 2013, including the free version:  [Visual Studio 2013 Express for Windows Desktop](http://go.microsoft.com/?linkid=9832280).

+You need [DirectX End-User Runtimes (June 2010)](http://www.microsoft.com/en-us/download/details.aspx?id=8109) to avoid compilation errors.
+Most users will already have this, if you ahve ever installed DirectX runtimes to play a game.

 **Mac OSX:**

 Be sure to have [Xcode 5.1](https://itunes.apple.com/us/app/xcode/id497799835) installed.